Who is behind the Candlelight Concerts at Winthrop Hall, and what is the secret to their phenomenal success? Rosalind Appleby finds out.

 4. Perth audiences love classical music

 Gui says the concerts have confirmed “Perth audiences do like classical music.”
-As a result two new classical piano programs have been designed especially for Perth: the “Rachmaninov Piano” concerts, and, launching in September, “Debussy and French Romance ”, both featuring West Australian pianist Jonathan Bradley.
+As a result two new classical piano programs have been designed especially for Perth: the “Rachmaninov Piano” concerts, which launched in September, “Debussy and French Romance ”, both featuring West Australian pianist Jonathan Bradley.

 5. Don’t expect customer service

 The website feverup.com has a very low trust score on scamadviser.com and has received negative reviews in Australia and overseas.

 Most of the Australian complaints focus on cancelled concerts and problems with rescheduling, lack of refunds and last minute venue changes.
 Gui says the complications are the result of being an overseas company.

 “The company is based in Europe.
 We want to spend our budget on making better quality concerts so we have no call centre.”
 Gui says queries can be directed to email@example.com or through the website and user support will respond within 24 hours.

 6. Social media is the new word of mouth

 The concerts have been promoted almost entirely on Facebook and Instagram.
 Audience members are invited to take photos and share the experience with their friends.
 It appears the formula works.
 Gui says over the past few months the number of Candlelight Concerts in Perth has grown from 5-7 a month to 10-14, with average monthly audiences increasing from 2.5k to 4k attendees.